sharkwouter/steamos-installer/README.md

 - Running in Virtualbox is not supported.
 - Some games, like Dota 2, currently don't launch.
 This is not specific to VaporOS.
+- On some Nvidia systems, sound over hdmi doesn't work.
+This is not specific to VaporOS.
+A fix can be found here: http://steamcommunity.com/groups/steamuniverse/discussions/1/35221584678322281/#c35222218678959581

 # Special Thanks